Southwest Airlines Reputation Crisis Day 193

 Steel City Re’s models of the equity impact of an adverse reputational event model equity returns relative to the returns of the S&P500 index.
-Southwest Airlines (LUV) equity returns at 70 days normalized to the S&P500 returns are -11.8% (predicted -6.1%).
-It is under performing the Dow Jones US Airlines Index (DJUSAR) by 20.9%.
-The implied loss to shareholders is $4bn.
-The regression technology powering the equity impact model was derived from a study by Steel City Re, an ESG and reputation insurer.
+Southwest Airlines (LUV) equity returns at 193 days normalized to the S&P500 returns are -10.3% (predicted based on historic reputation risk for LUV: -7.0%).
+It is under performing the Dow Jones US Airlines Index (DJUSAR) by 28.7%.
+The implied loss to shareholders is $2bn.
+The regression technology powering the equity impact model was derived from a study by Steel City Re, the leading provider of prediction, prevention, and insurance-based promotion solutions for reputation risk.
 The study found that stock prices of firms that managed, validated and publicized ESG and reputation risk management strategies on average gained 9.3% over the subsequent seven months after a precipitating event, while firms in which such processes were assumed by shareholders to be in place gained 4.3%.
 Companies that failed to institute, validate, and communicate risk management strategies lost 13.2% of their stock value over those seven-month periods, and they underperformed their peers by an average of 23.3%.

 Click on the image above to view graph (Click here to read article from Risk & Insurance – No Paywall).

 Southwest Airlines Reputation Crisis Day 193.
 Steel City Re is an insurance intermediary and risk advisor for reputation value and ESG-linked reputation risk.
 We offer solutions for measuring reputational risk and reputational value, governance strategies for overseeing reputation risk management frameworks, insurance, and reinsurance.
 Reputation and ESG insurance and reinsurance are strategic instruments boards use to signal to investors, bond raters, and the courts (and regulators) that their governance processes are effective.

 Reputation is Mission-Critical